suckowbiz/numberninja/README.md

 # 1x1Pass

 1x1Pass is a command line application to train multiplication tables.
-It has been developed to help 3rd grade German school students to get "1x1 Pass" by solving multiplication table problems for 20min every day.
+It has been developed to help 3rd grade German school students to get "1x1 Pass" by solving multiplication table problems.

 ## Features